 The University Recreation Program offers something for everyone, whether it's informal recreation, structured activities, or outdoor trips and workshops.
 Faculty members are encouraged to utilize University Recreation Programs.
 University Recreation provides several ways faculty can get involved.
 Although primarily UREC programs and facilities are intended for the use of students, faculty and staff may use and take part in many of the programs and facilities.
 All current faculty who wish to use the fitness/recreation facilities are required to pay a fee.
 Those qualifying for access include spouses, domestic partners, children under 19 years of age living at home, and children 19 years or older who qualify as dependents for federal income tax purposes (specifically, this means that the child is currently enrolled as a full-time student).
 Dependents must have an official ASU dependent ID.
 Dependents under 16 years of age must be supervised by the parent and/or adult who is of 19 years or older.
-Temporary employees pay semester by semester and have no dependent privileges.
-Only dependents of permanent employees qualify for access.
-For more information visit our website http://urec.appstate.edu/
+Current part-time students, faculty (as defined in Article I), staff, and temporary employees are allowed to use recreational facilities.
+Their dependents and spouses are eligible to use the recreational facilities and to obtain an Appalachian State University ID card.
+For more information visit our website http://urec.appstate.edu/ (Refer to 3.14.5.2)